JL00001/PF525-Parameter-Writer/README.md

 Code base to interact with AB Power Flex 525 drives

 # WHAT
 This is my personal code base for a project I work on in the slow times during work.
 Rapid deployment of Power Flex 525 parameters.
-This will load in a Excel file and write out the parameter values to their respected parameter at their respected drive IP
+This will load-in an Excel file and write out the parameter values to their respected parameter at their respected drive IP

 # WHY
 Because Rockwell didn't have a way to deploy parameters on mass or a way to audit parameters across the network; and my employer's way is to set parameters by hand.
 This lead to only the very necessary parameters being set and those not absolutely required for drive operation being forgotten.